Ulcers treated by the Wound Care Centre

 is a wound in the leg which presents as a cavity (loss of substance) from which fluid exits (dressings are often wet and dirty).
 It is caused by the malfunction of several valves that are found in the veins, the vessels that carry blood from the feet to the heart, or by damage to the lymphatic vessels, which serve to drain the human body.
 The valves of the veins force the blood to move always and only from the base (feet) upward (heart).
 When you break the valves, the blood rushes downwards, so your legs and feet swell.
 In both venous and lymphatic ulcers, compression by bandaging can lead to an improvement, as well as frequent walking (to facilitate the movement of the blood) or holding the legs at rest, raised high relative to the heart.
 Sometimes you need a surgical intervention to replace the broken veins or lymph vessels.
 At the Centre for Problematic Wound Care (CCFD), venous or lymphatic ulcers on average heal within three months from the first appointment.

-A trauma ulcer
+A traumatic ulcer

 is a wound in any part of the body caused by trauma (an accident, cut, blast, burn, frostbite, firearm or other).
 It looks like a hole, which is frequently infected.
 It is more severe in people over forty years of age, and if there is damage to the bone, circulation or nerves.
-At the Centre for Problematic Wound Care, trauma ulcers heal on average three months after the first visit.
+At the Centre for Problematic Wound Care, traumatic ulcers heal on average three months after the first visit.

 A rheumatic ulcer